nmadapan/zero_shot_gesture_dataset/README.md

 ## Gesture Attributes
 Gesture attributes are key to zero shot learning.
 Given below are a list of 64 gesture attributes.
-The approach taken to obtain this list of attributes is described in detail the in the paper.
+The approach taken to obtain this list of attributes is described in detail in our paper.
 Now, every gesture category is represented as a 64-dimensional binary vector.

 | Descriptor | Descriptor | Descriptor | Descriptor | Descriptor | Descriptor | Descriptor | Descriptor |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|